Claude Cowork for business: a secure-adoption guide for Canadian SMBs

 The “we’re too small for this to matter” reflex is the one I push back on hardest.
 A 12-person firm holds the same privileged files a 200-person firm does, and the regulator doesn’t scale its expectations to your headcount.
 If anything, the small shop is more exposed, because it rarely has a compliance officer watching.
 Compliance doesn’t skip you because you’re small.

-The second trap is the over-broad folder, which I mentioned earlier because it’s genuinely the most frequent thing Fusion Computing flags in an AI readiness review.
-Staff point Cowork at an entire synced cloud drive instead of one project folder, and a single task can now read the whole firm.
+The second trap is the over-broad folder, the most frequent thing Fusion Computing flags in an AI readiness review.
+Staff point Cowork at an entire synced cloud drive instead of one project folder, and a single task can read the whole firm.
 Scope it down and most of the risk evaporates.

-The last one’s quiet but serious: assuming the audit log has you covered.
-It doesn’t, as the oversight section explained.
+The last one is quiet but serious: assuming the audit log has you covered.
+For local sessions it does not.
 If your supervision plan depends on reconstructing what an AI did, build that visibility on purpose.
-If you want a second set of eyes on your setup, talk to us, or read how we approach managed IT for regulated firms.
+Want a second set of eyes on your setup?
+Talk to us, or read how we approach managed IT for regulated firms.

-Claude Cowork is worth adopting, and the firms that set the rules this quarter will be the ones using it calmly a year from now while their competitors are still arguing about whether it’s allowed.
+Start with one low-risk workflow.
+If the controls hold and the numbers are right, expand from there.
 Pick a business plan, scope the access, write the policy, and keep a human in the loop.
 That’s the whole game.

 Fusion Computing helps Canadian businesses across Toronto and the GTA, Hamilton, and Metro Vancouver with managed IT, cybersecurity, and Microsoft 365.